Statistics: 12 miles, ascent 2438′, descent 2746′

 As we entered the dining room the next morning, we found a bountiful breakfast table which Catherine had set for the eight guests.
 After breakfast, she described the path to rejoin the Kerry Way from her B&B which she said would take about 10 minutes.
 This path went straight up a hill behind her house for 40 minutes, while traversing a rain-sodden, muddy trail.
 We did find this little guy along the way, however.

-Further up the trail we got a great view of the B&B looking back towards Cahersiveen and the Valencia River.
+Further up the trail we got a great view of the B&B as we looked back towards Cahersiveen and the Valencia River.

 This overcast day allowed occasional views of the lower areas.
-As we hiked along the hillsides the clouds would rise or drop on us as we walked through wild pastureland or moors, rapidly changing the distances we could see.
+As we hiked along the hillsides the clouds would rise or drop upon us as we walked through wild pastureland or moors.

 From our next vantage point, we looked down the Inny River Valley to the range of hills bordering the far side of the valley, the crest of which we would walk all the way to Waterville.

 The climb up to that crest was a little wild as we pushed aside wet bracken and bushes.

 We were quite the point of interest to the grazing youth of the cattle world.